-Grant PUD completed its sixth full year of monitoring for the WHMIEP in 2016, which included:
+Grant PUD completed its eighth full year of monitoring for the WHMIEP in 2018, which included:

-- 1). surveying five habitat areas for dispersed recreational effects on sensitive wildlife habitat areas
+- 1). surveying five habitat areas for dispersed recreational effects on sensitive wildlife habitat areas,

-- 2). website development and expansion,
+- 2). website development, maintenance and expansion,

 - 3). signage maintenance and installation,

 - 4). public education and outreach, and

-5). visitor center
+- 5). visitor center.

-Grant PUD will continue to monitor the five habitat areas bi-annually for dispersed recreational effects on sensitive habitat areas, once prior to recreation season and once following recreation season.
+In 2019, Grant PUD will continue to monitor the five habitat areas bi-annually for dispersed recreational effects on sensitive habitat areas, once prior to recreation season and once following recreation season.
 Grant PUD will continue to maintain and develop our web site, interpretive signage, education and outreach programs, and the Visitor's Center and report accordingly.
-An annual report will be submitted with results after monitoring has occurred in December of 2017.
+An annual report will be submitted in December of 2019.